Pioneering a Breakthrough in Treating Parkinson’s Disease

 Key Takeaways

-• With a $7.5 million leadership gift, Griffin Catalyst partnered with The Michael J. Fox Foundation to fund a competition that drove the development of an imaging tracer to visualize a key protein found in the brains of people living with Parkinson's disease.
+• With a $7.5 million leadership gift to the Michael J. Fox Foundation, Griffin Catalyst funded an ambitious competition that drove the development of an imaging tracer to visualize a key protein found in the brains of people living with Parkinson's disease.

-• The neuroimaging allows scientists, for the first time, to directly observe the success of new medications— many of which are now in development—to slow or reduce the effects of Parkinson’s.
+• The neuroimaging has the potential to allow scientists, for the first time, to directly observe the success of new medications- many of which are now in development-to slow or reduce the effects of Parkinson’s.

 The Michael J. Fox Foundation has led the charge in advancing ground-breaking research in this field over the past twenty years.
 I hope this partnership with the Foundation will bring us closer to a cure for the millions of people living with Parkinson’s disease.